 Question: Some transgendered persons are seeking and receiving re-baptism as a way of establishing their new gender identity.
-How do you respond to that?u
+How do you respond to that?

 This question could be answered briefly, but to add to it the further dimension of pastoral care of transgender persons requires a longer answer.

-I know several transgender (the preferred designation) people, including a former confirmand who has changed her gender from male to female.
-I don’t believe the science on transgender (biology, psychology, anthropology, etc.) is completely settled because science is never completely settled.
-We continue to explore the mysteries of the universe and of the human body and mind.
-In any event, I’m not competent to deal with gender dysphoria.
-But the theology of the body and the practice of baptism is settled, and I think I’m competent to deal with that.
+However, the theology of the body and the practice of baptism is settled, and I think I’m competent to deal with that.
 And I must deal with these issues because the doctrine of creation and the theology of baptism is important to the faith of the church.
 But I believe the church must also have a way of pastorally accompanying transgender members.
+As Debra Soh writes in her new book, The End of Gender: Debunking the Myths about Sex and Identity in our Society (New York: Threshold, 2020), “it isn’t necessary to redefine ‘sex’ or eliminate the categories of ‘male’ and ‘female’ in order to facilitate acceptance of people who are different.”

-To deal with the practice of baptism first (the question that has been asked): what gender the person was when he/she/they were baptized doesn’t matter because baptism is not about biology or gender, sexuality or cultural identity.
+So…to deal with the practice of baptism first (the question that has been asked): what gender or sex the person was when he/she/they were baptized doesn’t matter because baptism is not about biology or sexuality, gender or cultural identity.
 It is about forgiveness of sins, eternal salvation, and membership in the body of Christ.
-One is baptized into Christ and “in Christ there is neither male nor female” (Galatians 3:28).
+A human being with a body and soul is baptized into Christ and “in Christ there is neither male nor female” (Galatians 3:28).
 Baptism is rebirth by water and the Spirit (John 3:5).
 Baptism is being incorporated into the life of the Holy Trinity.
 It makes one an adopted child of God the Father, a member of Christ’s body in the world, and a bodily temple of the Holy Spirit.
-It is performed once because God’s word of promise (“The one who believes and is baptized will be saved”, Mark 16:16) is eternally reliable.
-Hence the ecumenical Nicene Creed states, “We acknowledge one baptism for the forgiven of sins”.
+It is performed once because God’s word of promise (“The one who believes and is baptized will be saved”, Mark 16:16) is reliable.
+Hence the ecumenical Nicene Creed states, “We acknowledge one baptism for the forgiven of sins.”

 This is an answer to the question that has been asked.
-However, the church through pastoral teaching will want to affirm that God’s creation is good, and that includes our bodily selves.
+However, I must go on to assert that the church through pastoral teaching will want to affirm that God’s creation is good, and that includes our bodily selves.
 This is not unrelated to the question about baptism because the sacraments are applied to bodies.
 God created us as bodily creatures and relates to us bodily through means of grace.
-The highest expression of this is that God was incarnated in human flesh as a Jewish male in Jesus of Nazareth, the Christ of Israel, who was designated by God as “my son, the beloved” at his baptism.
+The highest expression of this is that God was incarnated in human flesh as a Jewish male in Jesus of Nazareth, the Christ of Israel, who was designated “my son, the beloved” by the God whom Jesus called Abba at his baptism.
+The Spirit who descended like a dove is the bond between the Father and the Son.
 This Jesus was crucified, buried, and raised from the dead.
-In Holy Baptism we are immersed into Christ’s death and resurrection (Romans 6:3-5).
-We shall be raised bodily, as Christ was, with a glorified body.
+In Holy Baptism we are immersed (buried) into Christ’s death and resurrection (Romans 6:3-5).
+We shall be raised bodily, as Christ was, with a glorified body, as Christ has.

 We must acknowledge that the church has not always given a clear proclamation of a positive theology of the body and of human sexuality throughout its history.
 In the early Christian struggles with the gnostic devaluation of the material creation, the theological affirmations of Clement of Alexandria and Irenaeus of Lyons about the goodness of God’s creation did not always hold.
 If you want to read about the views of the ancient church fathers and the attitudes of Christians of antiquity when it comes to teachings and practices about the human body and human sexuality, admittedly over and against the pagan world, the best study is the classic work by Peter Brown, The Body and Society: Men, Women, and Sexual Renunciation in Early Christianity, Twentieth Anniversary Edition with a New Introduction (New York: Columbia University Press, 1988, 2008).